lazyadventurerpublishing/prismatica/_posts/2018-08-16-The Middle.md

 Instinctively, and once the initial shock subsided, I pulled his arm back into the building.
 I inspected it to determine the damage, but his arm was now whole again.

-"Did that...really just happen?"
+"Did that...*really* just happen?"
 I asked.

 "Like I said: some connect more."